Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: System Overview

-SORT utilizes both the position and size of the bounding box for motion estimation and data association using the Kalman filter and Hungarian method respectively and outputs unique IDs for each identified pedestrian.
-After tracking the identified pedestrians for 20 frames, their 3D coordinates are averaged and the inter-person distance is calculated using the Euclidean distance measure.
-If the distance between two individuals is less than the specified threshold (e.g., \SI{1.5}{\meter} Covy reports a breach.
+To fuse the depth data with the RGB image, the centers of the boxes surrounding people are calculated.
+Then the depth points closest to theses centers are chosen to get the 3D coordinates of people in the image.
+The obtained 3D coordinates are then sent to the SORT (Simple Online and Real-time Tracking) algorithm~\cite{Bewley2016} to track people across multiple images.
+SORT utilizes the position and size of the bounding box for motion estimation and data association using Kalman filter and the Hungarian method, respectively.
+Then, it outputs unique IDs for each identified pedestrian.
+After tracking the identified people for 20 frames, their 3D coordinates are averaged and the inter-person distance is calculated using the Euclidean distance measure.
+If the distance between two individuals is less than a prespecified specified threshold (e.g., \SI{1.5}{\meter}) Covy reports a breach.
+Figure~\ref{fig:RGBD_overall} visualizes the RGB-D based breach detection process.
 This process is repeated pairwise for all the detected individuals.
 The result is a list of breaches containing the different groups of non-compliant pedestrians.
-Covy determines the largest group, computes its middle coordinates and sends these to the navigation module (Figure~\ref{fig:covy_vision}).
-Since depth information is only available at a short-range (our experiments show an effective range of \SI{6}{\meter}), when no individuals are detected Covy switches to MonoLoco~\cite{bertoni2019monoloco} for long-range scanning (i.e., up to \SI{20}{\meter}).
-MonoLoco processes RGB images as a set of 2D joints using two pose detectors: Mask R-CNN~\cite{he2018mask}, which works top-down, and OpenPifPaf~\cite{kreiss2019pifpaf}, which works bottom-up.
-Then, the MonoLoco~\cite{bertoni2019monoloco} algorithm takes these 2D joints as input and outputs the 3D locations, orientations, and dimensions of the detected people together with localization uncertainty.
-Finally, the system publishes an approximation of each pedestrian's \textit{x, y, z} coordinates identified in the image along with their status and any corresponding breaches.
-The navigation module then guides Covy towards the largest breach density.
-Using this compound procedure Covy triple the effective range of Intel RealSense at no additional costs.
+Covy determines the largest group, computes its middle coordinates, and sends these coordinates to the navigation module.